zjunlp/EasyInstruct/README.md

 ## 🌟Overview

-EasyInstruct is a Python package which is proposed as an easy-to-use instruction processing framework for Large Language Models(LLMs) like GPT-3, Llama, ChatGLM in your research experiments.
+EasyInstruct is a Python package which is proposed as an easy-to-use instruction processing framework for Large Language Models(LLMs) like GPT-4, LLaMA, ChatGLM in your research experiments.
 EasyInstruct modularizes instruction generation, selection, and prompting, while also considering their combination and interaction.

 <img src="figs/overview.png">